-Deferred tax is recognized on temporary differences between the carrying amounts of assets and liabilities in the parent company only financial statements and the corresponding tax bases used in the computation of taxable profit.
+Deferred tax is recognized on temporary differences between the carrying amounts of assets and liabilities and the corresponding tax bases used in the computation of taxable profit.
 Deferred tax liabilities are generally recognized for all taxable temporary differences.
-Deferred tax assets are generally recognized for all decluctible temporary differences to the extent that it is probable that taxable profits will be available against which those deductible temporary differences can be utilized.
+Deferred tax assets are generally recognized for all deductible temporary differences to the extent that it is probable that taxable profits will be available against which those deductible temporary differences can be utilized.